HirokiHamaguchi/latexlint/README.md

 ### LLNonASCII

 Detect all fullwidth ASCII characters in `.tex` or `.md` files.
-By default, this rules is disabled by `latexlint.disabledRules` in `settings.json`.
+By default, this rule is disabled by `latexlint.disabledRules` in `settings.json`.

 We detect the following characters.